ArkhamElders/YARD/en-EN/005 - Character Advancement.md

 **Example:**
 A character with 12 Endurance and 6 Wisdom gains 2 points of vitality and 1 point of mystic energy per level.

-Additionally, each advancement is a chance to learn a new spell.
-Wanderers have complete freedom of choice, but must remember that some spells may be too powerful to use yet (not enough **[ME]** points).

-More about using magic and shamanism can be found later in the handbook.

 ### Major Advancement

 Every five levels, a Wanderer may increase one chosen attribute by **1 point** and raise their total determination points by 2.
 Note that attribute growth affects the base level of basic skills and, in the case of Strength, carrying capacity.
 It also allows the use of more powerful weapons, which have minimum required levels of Strength / Agility / Intelligence.